Skip to main content

 Coursework: It is helpful but not essential to have taken courses in the sciences, computer science, political science and public policy, tech policy, bioethics, or science communication.

-Skills: Policy research; oral and written communication.
+Skills: Self-directed research; oral and written communication.

 Personal Qualities: